Alimohammad360/Alimohammad/starting_with_questions.md

 SQL Queries:
-SELECT all_sessions."visitId", all_sessions."v2ProductName", all_sessions.city, all_sessions.country, sales_by_sku.total_ordered
+SELECT all_sessions."v2ProductName", all_sessions.city, all_sessions.country, SUM(sales_by_sku."total_ordered") AS total
 	FROM all_sessions
 	JOIN sales_by_sku ON all_sessions."productSKU" = sales_by_sku."productSKU"
+	WHERE city != 'not available in demo dataset'
+	GROUP BY city, country, "v2ProductName"
-ORDER BY "total_ordered" DESC;
+	ORDER BY total DESC;

-Answer: Ballpoint LED Light Pen
+Answer: